 Absolutely!
 Our busy lives mean many of us are working harder than ever before and facing increased pressure in our everyday lives.
 Rather than seeing a sabbatical as ‘time out’, it’s actually a fantastic way to avoid burnout and stay fresh and motivated in your career.

 For these reasons, more and more employers now offer sabbatical schemes or approve requests for short career breaks as a reward for dedication and hard work.
-After all, the time off is typically unpaid, so the costs to the business are relatively small – and the advantage of a re-energised employee returning to work after a few weeks out far outweigh any negatives.
+After all, the time off is typically unpaid, so the costs to the business are relatively small – and the advantage of a re-energised employee returning to work after a few weeks out far outweighs any negatives.

-If you’re considering a sabbatical, it’s also worth thinking about the best way to ‘pitch’ it to your employer.
+If you’re considering a work sabbatical, it’s also worth thinking about the best way to ‘pitch’ it to your employer.
 Our top tip: managers are far more likely to approve a request for a career break if they see it as a learning opportunity rather than an extended holiday.

 At African Conservation Experience, all our sabbaticals are designed to expand your skills and knowledge.
 Working with wildlife professionals on real projects, you’ll gain a wealth of insight into global and local conservation issues, as well as practical techniques for researching and managing wildlife in the field.

-Working with wild animals, you’ll also be challenged to think on your feet and work as a team in all kinds of unpredictable situations – what manager would turn down the chance for their employee to learn those kind of skills?
+Working with wild animals, you’ll also be challenged to think on your feet and work as a team in all kinds of unpredictable situations – what manager would turn down the chance for their employee to learn those kinds of skills?

 When most people think of a sabbatical, they imagine taking months or even years out of work.
-While a small percentage of people are able to realise this dream, most career breakers find a mini sabbatical of around 3-6 weeks is a more realistic option.
+While a small percentage of people are able to realise this dream, most career breakers find a mini-sabbatical of around 3-6 weeks is a more realistic option.

 A career break of this duration still offers many of the benefits of a longer sabbatical – that could mean fulfilling a lifelong ambition, adding something unique to your CV, or discovering something new about yourself.
-But of course, by returning to work sooner, a mini sabbatical is much easier to arrange with your employer and less of a financial commitment to you.
+But of course, by returning to work sooner, a mini-sabbatical is much easier to arrange with your employer and less of a financial commitment to you.

 In fact, when you start to think in these terms, it’s actually possible to plan multiple short sabbaticals throughout your career.